TERREMEMBER/znbase/docs/content/stable/develop/learn/data-modeling-ycql.md

 ## Secondary indexes

 A database index is a data structure that improves the speed of data retrieval operations on a database table.
 Typically, databases are very efficient at looking up data by the primary key.
 A secondary index can be created using one or more columns of a database table, and provides the basis for both rapid random lookups and efficient access of ordered records when querying by those columns.
 To achieve this, secondary indexes require additional writes and storage space to maintain the index data structure.
-YugabyteDB's secondary index support is documented in detail [here](../../../api/ycql/ddl_create_index/).
+ZNbaseDB's secondary index support is documented in detail [here](../../../api/ycql/ddl_create_index/).

 ### Benefits of secondary indexes